This article covers how to replace the fan in a Z Grills 700 series pellets smoker.

 If blown, swap the fuse out with the spare.

-The fuse type is a 3A M205 Fast Blow Fuse, which is widely available from electric parts outlets and hardware stores.
+The fuse type is a 3A Cartridge 5x20mm (M205) Fast Blow Fuse, which is widely available from electric parts outlets and hardware stores.
+A 4 Amp version is also acceptable.

 Step 7.
 Unplug the fan cable